-Under Alternative B, BLM would conduct gathers, administer PGS vaccines, utilize intrauterine devices (IUDs), and equip horses with global positioning system (GPS) tracking units (either collar or tag) to address excess wild horse numbers.
+Under Alternative B, BLM would conduct gathers, administer PGS vaccines, utilize intrauterine devices (IUDs), and equip wild horses with global positioning system (GPS) tracking units (either collar or tag) to address excess wild horse numbers.
+Emergency gathers could also occur if needed due to lack of water and forage or in response to wildfires and drought.
 SOPs would be applied as identified in Appendix C.

 BLM would gather and remove excess wild horses within and outside of the HMA to low AML of 190 individuals through one or more gathers.
 It is anticipated that the initial gather would occur by the end of calendar year 2022.
 The number of wild horses removed would be based on the latest population survey from within and outside of the HMA.
-For the anticipated gather in 2022, the April 2021survey would be used.
+For the anticipated gather in 2022, the April 2021 survey would be used.
 Follow-up gathers would be conducted as warranted to remove individuals until BLM has achieved low AML and/or to administer PGS treatments on individuals remaining in the HMA.
 Population inventories would be conducted every 2-3 years.
 Subsequent gathers would be conducted to maintain population numbers within AML over the 10-year period based on rangeland condition, herd health, and to maintain PGS treatments.